diem/dip/lips/lip-2.md

 Mathematically, we can view Libra role/permissions as a pair of relations over three sets:

-* Sets: Role, Privilege, Address
+* Sets: Role, Permission, Address
-* Relations: Privilege -> Role (a many-many relation) and Address -> Role (a partial function)
+* Relations: Permission -> Role (a many-many relation) and Address -> Role (a partial function)

-This LIP focuses on defining the Roles and Privileges sets and the Privilege -> Role relation because these are fairly static.
+This LIP focuses on defining the Roles and Permissions sets and the Permissions -> Role relation because these are fairly static.
 The relations only change when we add new roles/permissions or update the existing allocation of permissions.
 By contrast, the Address -> Role function is highly dynamic--it is updated by any transaction that creates a new account.

 ## Roles